Experimental hierarchy and optimal robustness of quantum correlations of two-qubit states with controllable white noise: Steerable weight in two-measurement scenarios

 \section{Steerable weight in two-measurement scenarios}

-The above approach can be simplified for analyzing EPR steering in two-measurement scenarios, i.e., when Alice is performing measurements of only two Pauli operators ($XY$, $XZ$, and $YZ$), which result in three steerable weights:
+The above approach can be simplified when analyzing EPR steering in 2MSs, i.e., when Alice is performing the measurements of only two Pauli operators ($XY$, $XZ$, and $YZ$).
+Thus, one can consider the following three measures: